 - The average cost of installing attic insulation falls between $1,700 and $2,100.

-What this data means is that while insulating your attic comes with some upfront costs, one of your priciest monthly bills will be reduced such that the installation cost will be made up in as little as five years.
+What this data means is that while insulating your attic comes with some upfront costs, one of your priciest monthly bills will be reduced to the point that the installation cost will be made up in as little as five years.

 This is one of the first questions you need to ask yourself before you dive into installing your attic’s insulation materials.
 The reality is that it’s easier, more economical, and more effective to insulate the floor of your attic instead of the ceiling.
 There are pros and cons to each method, though.